-Place skirt steaks into large plastic sealable bags.
-The Costco package usually come 3 skirt steaks to a package, so we’ll place two steaks in one bag and the third in a separate bag.
+- Place skirt steaks into large plastic sealable bags.
+The Costco package usually come with 3 skirt steaks in a package, so we’ll place two steaks in one bag and the third in a separate bag.

-Sear on the grill 4-minutes each side until meat reaches desired doneness and has developed a bit of char on each side.
+- Sear on the grill 4 minutes on each side until meat reaches desired doneness and has developed a bit of char on each side.

 - Slice against the grain to serve in tacos or cut into large pieces to enjoy as a steak.